SAM-Denton/samde/README.md

 All of my suckless builds have been patched to be able handle settings from [Xresources](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
 This allows settings to be changed on the fly without recompiling.
 Look at the "How my X11 dotfiles work" section if you want more info.

 ### Effortless theming
 All my suckless builds use terminal colorschemes loaded from Xresources.
-You can use my samde\_menu script to change colorschemes in a matter of seconds.
+You can use my dmenu-samde script to change colorschemes in a matter of seconds.
 The colors are loaded from a single Xresources file rather than having to set the colors in multiple config files.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/colorscheme.gif">

-### samde\_menu
+### dmenu-samde

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/menu.png">